\\\ Dog Walks

 Just because one is visiting the beach with your favourite companion, your dog, this doesn’t make any difference, which is a common misconception by many beach visitors.

 Visitors are under the impression that it is OK to leave your dog’s mess on the beach as the high tide will wash it away into our oceans.

 Unfortunately, this is often not the case as Metro’s article, April 2021, astonishingly shows the kind of beach clean-up necessary, where local volunteers generously donate their time to clear beaches regularly, ready for visitors to enjoy, helping their business community.

 The picture shows more than 100 black sacs full of litter debris including dog muck left on just one Devon beach.
-It’s not just polluting our oceans but our shorelines and not visitor-friendly.
+It’s not just polluting our oceans, but our shorelines and is not visitor-friendly.

 It continues with Cornwall Live highlighting a new campaign, launched by the Marine Management Organisation (MMO), explaining how water quality can be affected and pose a risk to public health because of the high levels of bacteria contained in dog mess.